josh-ferguson/piano_player-js/README.md

 # piano_player-js
-This is a simple piano practise website that was used to practise JavaScript
+This is a simple piano practise website that was used to practise DOM in JavaScript